theoremprover-museum/theoremprover-museum.github.io/_data/README.md

+# The Data Files of the Theorem Prover Museum

 The data files of the Theorem Prover Museum.
 They are used to generate the web pages of the museum.
 To contribute, please
 [make a pull request](https://help.github.com/articles/using-pull-requests), for instance